broadinstitute/polyphonia/README.md

 We will run polyphonia twice: once with vcf files and unaligned consensus genomes as input, once with heterozygosity tables and aligned consensus genomes as input.
 (After you are done following along, you can run polyphonia with vcf files and *aligned* consensus genomes and with heterozygosity tables and *unaligned* consensus genomes.)

-### With VCF Files and Unaligned Consensus Genomes as Input
+### With VCF Files and Unaligned Consensus Genomes

 #### Inputs